 PHOTOGRAPHS OF… WORKS OF ART

-It became a common practice of many art galleries and museums to license the use of photographs of famous works of art from their collections.
+It became a common practice of many art galleries and museums to license the use of photographs.
 Even though the pictures themselves are in the public domain, the galleries still claim copyright in their photographs of those artworks.
 Such a practise is slightly controversial and became even more complicated in the United Kingdom due to the influence of European copyright law.
 Currently, it seems that the photographic reproductions of paintings made before 1 July 1995 are protected by copyright law while those made after are probably not.
 Due to the uncertain copyright status, when planning on using a photograph of a famous work, the best idea is to check whether it is actually free to use.
 Wikimedia Commons and their vast database of freely usable media might be helpful here.

 U.S. vs OTHER COUNTRIES